pelkeycj/SpeedTester/README.md

 - "-m" to set cron interval to minutely
 - "-h" to set cron interval to hourly
 - "-d" to set cron interval to daily

+It is recommended to create an alias in the ~/.bashrc file for the SpeedTester program.